HullKSmash/indigov-test/README.md

 ## Setup

-To run these tests, first install Cypress using npm:
+Clone the indigov-test repository into your folder of choice.
+Then, install Cypress using npm from your indigov-test folder home:
 ```
-cd /desired/project/location
 npm init
 npm install cypress --save-dev
 ```